run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/10_getting_started.md

 ### Run the API server with Docker

-Llama Deploy comes with Docker images that can be used to run the API server without effort.
+LlamaDeploy comes with Docker images that can be used to run the API server without effort.
 In the previous example, if you have Docker installed, you can replace running the API server locally with `python -m llama_deploy.apiserver`
 with: